resbaz/Intro-To-Python-Master/README.md

 IDEs:
 - Spyder.
 This comes installed with the Anaconda package, and you should be able to find it in your system's programs list after installation
 - [Pycharm](https://www.jetbrains.com/pycharm/).
 This one has a free community-edition license, but anybody working on research which could be patented, beware!
 The pycharm owners dislike the free version being used on for-profit projects, and the licensing reflects this.
+[VScode](https://code.visualstudio.com/docs/python/python-tutorial); Microsoft lightweight editor with a couple of extensions for interactive coding (and my fave!)

 Text Editors:
 - [Atom](https://atom.io/).
 Free.
 No ads.
 Allows Git/Github integration